madmachineio/docs/docs/overview/software/mm-sdk.md

 ---
 title: MM SDK
-description: For advanced users, you don't need to download the MadMachine IDE.
+description: For advanced users, you don't need to install the MadMachine extension.
 You can edit your code wherever you like and use mm sdk to build it into the bin file.
 ---

 # MM SDK